 As we approach the end of May the job outlook for many seems to be getting worse.
 As of May 16th there were an additional 2.4 million Unemployment claims in the US.
 As many more people are unable to pay all their monthly bills, they will be forced to choose which ones to pay.
 Most will choose in the following order: food, housing, utilities, medical, auto, and then credit cards and unsecured personal loans.

-Our New Jersey Bankruptcy Lawyers Offer Guidance to New Bankruptcy Trends
+Our New Jersey Bankruptcy Lawyers Offer Guidance to Help You Navigate New Bankruptcy Trends

-In New Jersey there is continuing collection activity by unsecured creditors (these are companies you owe for debts not tied (secured) to homes and cars) like credit card debt, personal loans, and payday loans.
-Many Creditors are continuing, and though hard to believe, increasing collection activity during the pandemic, and if they already have a judgment (they have sued you and won in Court) they are aggressively moving for seizing money in your bank accounts and seizing a portion of your wages.
+In New Jersey, there is ongoing collection activity by unsecured creditors (these are companies you owe for debts not tied (secured) to homes and cars) like credit card debt, personal loans, and payday loans.
+Although it's hard to believe, many creditors are continuing and increasing collection activity during the pandemic, and if they already have a judgment (meaning they have sued you and won in Court), they are aggressively moving toward seizing money in your bank accounts and seizing a portion of your wages.

 Declaring Bankruptcy May Be Your Best Option

-Filing a Consumer Bankruptcy either Chapter 7 or Chapter 13 will: Stop any collection activity by a creditor whether that be telephone calls, collection letters, threats to sue, filing lawsuits, getting a judgment against you on a lawsuit, taking money from your bank accounts, taking money from your paycheck.
-If you file a Chapter 7 bankruptcy there will be no money paid at all to all unsecured creditors like credit card companies, personal loans, payday loans, repossessions etc. If you file a Chapter 13 there will be a percentage (many times a very small percentage) paid back to your unsecured creditors based on your income and expenses with no continuing interest or late fees charged.
-Finally there will be no additional money (for the difference between what your debt was and what the settlement companies may have reduced it to) due to the IRS when you file your income tax return in the next year.
+Filing a Chapter 7 or Chapter 13 bankruptcy will stop any collection activity by a creditor via telephone calls, collection letters, threats to sue, filing lawsuits, getting a judgment against you in a lawsuit, and/or taking money from your bank accounts or paycheck.
+If you file a Chapter 7 bankruptcy, there will be no money paid at all to unsecured creditors like credit card companies, personal loans, payday loans, repossessions etc. If you file a Chapter 13, there will be a percentage (many times a very small percentage) paid back to your unsecured creditors based on your income and expenses, and no continuing interest or late fees will be charged.
+Lastly, there will be no additional money (for the difference between what your debt was and what the settlement companies may have reduced it to) due to the IRS when you file your income tax return in the next year.

-Discussing your options with a New Jersey Chapter 7 and Chapter 13 bankruptcy lawyer as we go through and upon exiting this never before seen in history event, will allow Consumers and Small Business Owners to be informed of their choices and options under the Federal Bankruptcy Code.
-It continues to be the hope of all involved with Creditor /Debtor Rights that the private debt collection companies, mortgage companies, credit card companies, utility providers, Car lending companies, unsecured Loan providers, cell phone carriers, internet / cable providers etc. will offer options to help all Consumers and Small Business Owners catch up on late payments or restructure payments, however if they do not then all Consumers and Small Business Owners need to know their rights for Debt Relief through Bankruptcy.
+It continues to be the hope of all involved with creditor/debtor rights that the private debt collection companies, mortgage companies, credit card companies, utility providers, Car lending companies, unsecured loan providers, cell phone carriers, Internet/ cable providers, etc. will offer options to help all consumers and small business owners catch up on late payments or restructure payments.
+However, if they do not, then they need to know their rights for debt relief through Bankruptcy.